Buckskin Gulch

 If you have an entire day to spend the hike from Wire Pass Trailhead down to Middle Trail and back should leave you exhausted.

 The Hike from White House Trailhead down to the confluence of Buckskin Gulch-Paria Canyon and back is a popular day hike.
 However, this has never been a day hike I consider exceptional unless water is flowing in the Paria River.
-The reason is the top half of the hike is not really very interesting, mostly a slog down an open wash.
+The reason is the top half of the hike is not really very interesting, mostly a sandy slog down an open wash.
 I would consider the Wire Pass option a much better use of your time.

 For the Hardcore backpacker you can always begin at White House or Wire Pass Trailhead and hike the entire Paria Canyon down to Lees Ferry.
 This will take from 3 to 5 days.
 For what it's worth, I consider hiking Paria Canyon and skipping Buckskin Gulch to be criminal.
 Buckskin Gulch is without doubt the meat of the sandwich.